Kitchen United

-Kitchen United is a ghost kitchen company based in Pasadena, California, providing equipped professional kitchen space to restaurants for the preparation of delivery-only meals.
-This allows brick-and-mortar restaurants to expand their food delivery business without adding extra staff or space and allows the creation of restaurants with no dine-in service.
+Kitchen United was an American ghost kitchen company based in Pasadena, California, providing equipped professional kitchen space to restaurants for the preparation of delivery-only meals.
+The company was acquired by SBE Entertainment Group in 2023.

+It allowed brick-and-mortar restaurants to expand their food delivery business without adding extra staff or space and allows the creation of restaurants with no dine-in service.
 In addition to commercial kitchen space, it provides back of house automation and ordering software that accommodates the main delivery services (DoorDash, GrubHub, Uber Eats, etc.).

+History

 The company was initially funded by GV (formerly Google Ventures), which invested $10 million.
 GV also contributed to a $40-million series B round of funding that included Fidelity Investments, G Squared Capital and RXR Realty.
 The company raised a $100-million series C round of funding in July 2021 that included Restaurant Brands International, Kroger, and Couche-Tard / Circle K.

+In 2023, Kitchen United was acquired by SBE Entertainment Group, led by Sam Nazarian.